 There are strict regulations for hiking the Inka Trail that are intended to preserve the natural fauna and flora of the area.
 Please be considerate and conservationallyminded while traveling this unique trek.

-It is not possible to do the Inka Trail on your own, as a permit is required and this is only given to Inca Trail tour operator.
-There are also controls along the route.
-This is to regulate traffic on the Inka Trail and limit the rush to Machu Picchu.
-500 people start the Inka Trail every day (200 visitors, 300 porters).
+It is not possible to hike the Inca Trail on your own, as it requires a permit that is only given to Inca Trail tour operators.
+There are also controls along the route to regulate traffic on the Inca Trail and limit crowds toward Machu Picchu.
+500 people start the Inca Trail every day (200 visitors and 300 porters).

 Running a trail is definitely an unforgettable experience, but certainly not the cheapest way to visit Machu Picchu.
 Usually there are two travel budget of the Inka Trail